daleinen7/bearcabulary/README.md

 ## Run Bearcabulary Locally or Host it Yourself

 Bearcabulary is meant to be hosted and edited for your educational needs.
-Clone or fork the repo to your local machine or your github account.
+Fork the repo to your github account.
 Run it on your local machine by running `gatsby develop` or `npm start` from the root directory.
 Or host it for free on [Netlify](https://www.netlify.com/).
 Once you've forked/cloned it and signed up for a free Netlify account, click the big green "New Site From Git" button.

 ![New Site Button](/ReadMeImages/new-site.png)